ben174/bugben/README.md

 Tests will assert that:

-* I have a job
+* I am currently employed

 * I'm actively working on a project

-* I've made some community contributions in the past week
+* I've made some community contributions recently